kujenga/website/content/blog/lunr-search.md

 The next step in our process is to generate the index that we will be searching.
-For this use case, I want to be able to search across the pages within the website, which are written in Markdown before being rendered to HTML by Hugo.
+For this use case, I want to be able to search across the pages within the website, which are written in Markdown, before being rendered to HTML by Hugo.
 Using Hugo templating, we can iterate over the pages directly and pull together the data needed to construct the index.

 ### Gathering content from Hugo

-First, we need to use Hugo to gather together all information we need about the pages from within the website that we want to make searchable.
+First, we need to use Hugo to gather together all the information we need about the pages from within the website that we want to make searchable.

 To execute this templating logic, I split out the index into a javascript file with the name `index.tpl.js`.
 At build time, this file gets rendered into one with the name format of `index.js` with the data in it all filled out from Hugo.
-By splitting the templating logic out into a separate file from the search logic we will be looking at shortly, we get some quality of life improvements by being able to do things like disabling error linting for that file.
+By moving the templating logic from the search logic file into its own file, we get some quality of life improvements, such as disabling error linting for that file.

 The templating logic within this file is fairly straightforward if you go line by line.
-First, we create a `$store` template variable which will capture the page content that we want, keyed on their URL to enable quick lookups of the original entries later on.
+First, we create a `$store` template variable to capture the page content that we want, keyed on their URL to enable quick lookups of the original entries later on.
 We then iterate over the pages of interest within the site, which in my case uses the [`where` function][hugoWhereFunc] to walk through the pages within the blog section.
 For each of those pages, we create an object using the built in [`dict` function][hugoDictFunc], and then use the [`merge` function][hugoMergeFunc] to add it to `$store`.
-So far, all this has been happening inside of the internal template variable state, with nothing being rendered out to the final JS file.
+So far, all of this has been happening inside of the internal template variable state, with nothing being rendered out to the final JS file.
 As the last step, we take the store that we have constructed and run it through the [`jsonify` function][hugoJSONifyFunc] and store it globally as `window.store`, which we will reference to build the actual search index with Lunr in a moment.

 {{< emgithub "https://github.com/kujenga/website/blob/1768cf384d54b7e7ec8c88a02dc0ec3819061fc5/assets/js/index.tpl.js#L1-L26" >}}